 Form I-20 Uses

-This document is used throughout the student's academic cycle in the US and while applying for a work visa.
-I-20 Form allows you to process the following activities
+Form 1-20, which is one of the required documents for FI visa, is used throughout the student's academic cycle in the US and while applying for a work visa.
+Form I-20 allows you to process the following activities

 Easy payment of I-901 SEVIS Fee

 Every international student looking for a US student visa should get registered with the USCIS.
 It has a Student and Exchange Visitor Information System (SEVIS) portal that manages student data and information.
 Students are required to pay the fees of around $200 [as of 2021].
 Before paying the SEVIS fee, one must have Form I-20 issued from their DSO (Designated School Officials) and submit the following details:

 - Name, native country address, date of birth, email address

 - Country of birth and current citizenship

 - School code as mentioned on Form I-20

 - SEVIS ID number as listed on Form I-20

 Keep the payment receipt secure; it is required for different applications.
 You can reach out to DSOs if you have any queries, they can guide you through the entire process of studying in the United States

 Form I-20 states the date of when you are allowed to enter the United States.
 F-1 and M-1 student visas are issued up to 120 days in advance of your course of study start date.
 You are expected to have the original Form I-20 at your visa interview.
 Further, your student visa category must match the type of Form I-20 that you have!